sarmory/CloudCapabilityModel/README.md

 # Downloads
 We hope that this approach will prove to be as useful to you as it has been for our customers.
-Here's a download of the Visio diagram used in this article:
+Here's a download of the diagrams used in this article:

 CloudCapabilityModelv1 – PDF
 https://github.com/sarmory/CloudCapabilityModel/blob/main/CloudCapabilityModelV1.pdf

 CloudCapabilityModelv1 – Visio
 https://github.com/sarmory/CloudCapabilityModel/blob/main/CloudCapabilityModelV1.vsdx